-Fortunately, the staff at St. Joseph’s Wayne Hospital, a division of St. Joseph’s Healthcare System, is committed to caring for each patient – mind, body and spirit.
-St. Joseph’s employees, from Nursing and Information Technology to Public Relations, worked together to connect Mr. Starrs to the event being held in his honor at the Westmount Country Club in Woodland Park – more than 6 miles from Mr. Starrs’ bed at St. Joseph’s Wayne Hospital.
+Fortunately, the staff at St. Joseph’s Wayne Medical Center, a division of St. Joseph’s Health, is committed to caring for each patient – mind, body and spirit.
+St. Joseph’s employees, from Nursing and Information Technology to Public Relations, worked together to connect Mr. Starrs to the event being held in his honor at the Westmount Country Club in Woodland Park – more than 6 miles from Mr. Starrs’ bed at St. Joseph’s Wayne Medical Center.

 As the awards segment of the program began, David Unger, Chairman of the Board of Directors, Boys and Girls Club of Wayne, announced that Honoree Coach Mike Starrs was unable to attend the event.
 As he addressed the audience, suddenly a video image of Coach popped up on the large screen behind Mr. Unger.

-“You didn’t think I would actually miss the biggest party of the year, did you?” asked Coach, enthusiastically praising St. Joseph’s Wayne Hospital staff for making his presence via video-teleconferencing the perfect connection from his hospital bed to the awards ceremony.
+“You didn’t think I would actually miss the biggest party of the year, did you?” asked Coach, enthusiastically praising St. Joseph’s Wayne Medical Center staff for making his presence via video-teleconferencing the perfect connection from his hospital bed to the awards ceremony.

 Justin Shakil, Boys and Girls Club Alumnus and radio sports broadcaster for SiriusXM Satellite Radio and WCBS Newsradio 880, presented Mr. Starrs with the award, but not without words that moved everyone.
 Besides Mr. Starrs’ dedication to the Boys and Girls Club, Mr. Shakil reminisced about the first time he ever met Mike Starrs, a man he described as “the type of person who made you want to work hard.”Assemblyman Scott Rumana presented a Joint Legislative Resolution to Coach Michael Starrs on behalf of Senator O’Toole, Assemblyman Russo and himself.